 For many young people we support, their car is a lifeline.
 And now there is a fund to ensure this lifeline is always available to keep moving down the road to better days.
 (Make a donation.)

-“A car is often an essential component of a young person who is homeless to achieve goals and work toward permanent housing,” explained HOPE 4 Youth Director of Programs Mark McNamer.
+“A car is often essential for a young person who is homeless to achieve goals and work toward permanent housing,” explained HOPE 4 Youth Director of Programs Mark McNamer.
 “It’s connected to so many facets of their plan.”

-A car is a way to find and maintain employment, to work on education goals such as finishing a degree or certificate program, and to access basic-needs services such as food and clothing.
+A car is a way to find and maintain employment, finishing a degree or certificate program, or access basic-needs services like the ones at the HOPE 4 Youth Drop-In Center.
 It can even end up being where a young person sleeps when there is no other option.
 So when a young person experiencing homelessness no longer has a car, it can be disastrous.

 “The young people we serve don’t have a lot of backup transportation options,” said HOPE 4 Youth Director of Advancement Julie Orlando.
 “When they end up stalled on the side of the road, they’re stuck in more ways than one.”

 Occasionally, companies offer a break to a young person who is homeless, like on March 2, when First Choice Towing helped a stranded driver with a free tow.
 But usually, a stalled vehicle means unplanned expenses.